lutris/docs/InstallingDrivers.md

     sudo pacman -S --needed lib32-mesa vulkan-intel lib32-vulkan-intel vulkan-icd-loader lib32-vulkan-icd-loader

-_Note: Only Skylake, Kaby Lake, and Coffee Lake offer full Vulkan support.
-Broadwell, Haswell and Ivy Bridge only offer partial support, which may not work with a lot of games.
+_Note for Intel integrated graphics users: Only Skylake and newer Intel CPUs (processors) offer full Vulkan support.
+Broadwell, Haswell and Ivy Bridge only offer partial support, which will very likely not work with a lot of games properly.
 Sandy Bridge and older lack any Vulkan support whatsoever._

 ## Fedora (Incomplete Guide)
 *Note: Dnf will pull most, if not all, AMD/Intel drivers with an install of Lutris, Wine, and/or Steam.
 Unless on an NVIDIA card, the following guide may be redundant.*